harshrai96/TreeHMM/README.md

 ### Prerequisites
 #### Create a virtual environment

-* At its core, the main purpose of Python virtual environments is to create an isolated environment for Python projects.
-This means that each project can have its own dependencies, regardless of what dependencies every other project has.
+* At it's core, the main purpose of Python virtual environments is to create an isolated environment for Python projects.
+This means that each project can have it's own dependencies, regardless of what dependencies every other project has.

 * On macOS and Linux: